 Improved infrastructure performance and scalability

-- New XenServer infrastructure health check alerts administrators to common infrastructure issues, including misconfiguration, outdated drivers, and new applicable patches based on configuration.
+- XenServer Health Check alerts administrators to common infrastructure issues, including misconfiguration, outdated drivers, and new applicable patches based on configuration.

-- Simplified heterogeneous pool support allows for new hosts to be added to existing resource pools, regardless of the underlying CPU type (within the same vendor family).
+- Simplified heterogeneous pool support allows new XenServer hosts to be added to existing resource pools, regardless of the underlying CPU type (within the same vendor family).

-- Enhanced support for large scale Microsoft Active Directory infrastructures provides greater performance.
+- Enhanced support for large scale Microsoft Active Directory infrastructures provides enhanced performance.

 Download the XenServer Tech Preview

 Citrix XenServer 6.5 increases speed, scalability and performance of enterprise-grade desktop, cloud and server virtualization deployments through enhancements to networking, storage, graphics and operational management.